wjones127/franchise-densities/Analysis.md

 Starbuck's near one census tract is highly correlated with the count for a neighboring census tract.

+Essentially our effective sample size is a smaller than the number of census tracts we observed, because the high correlation means that any given census tract provides little additional information.

+Instead, we can use a [permutation test](http://en.wikipedia.org/wiki/Resampling_(statistics)#Permutation_tests), which does not make any assumptions about the distribution the data comes from and will preserve the spatial relationships between census tracts.

+For the quasipoisson model we computed for this data, given the intercept term
+$I$, let the average number of Starbuck's locations per 1,000 people is
-Instead, we can use a permutation test.
-Let $\lambda_A$ be the intercept coefficient for the census tracts that have a poverty rate greater than 40% and $\lambda_B$ be the intercept coefficient for the rest of the census tracts.
+$\lambda = 1000 \cdot exp(I).$ Let $\lambda_A$ be the $\lambda$ value for the
+census tracts that have a poverty rate greater than 40% and $\lambda_B$ be the value for the rest of the census tracts.
+Then our hypotheses will be:

 * $H_0: \lambda_A - \lambda_B = 0$
 * $H_A: \lambda_A - \lambda_B \neq 0$

+Our test statistical that we observed from our sample is:

 ```r
 T_obs <- exp(modelA$coefficients)*1000 - exp(modelB$coefficients)*1000